OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 # Abstract

-The Consent & Information Sharing Working Group (CISWG) is specifying a set of requirements to create a minimum viable consent receipt that can be used to document consent transactions for an open ended set of consent contexts.
+The Consent & Information Sharing Working Group (CISWG) has specified a set of requirements to create a Minimum Viable Consent Receipt (MVCR) that can be used to document consent transactions for an open ended set of consent contexts.
 This specification identifies the common consent requirements to record a personal data transaction and provides a reference for conformance to various uses of the MVCR specification.

 The objective is to address existing closed consent architecture with a consent record standard which provides a foundation for an open consent architecture.
-Addressing multiple privacy principle requirements and providing a by doing so providing a framework for operationally addressing multiple Fair Information Practice Principles and likewise ISO 29100 principles.
+Addressing multiple privacy principle requirements providing a framework for operationally addressing multiple Fair Information Practice Principles and likewise ISO 29100 principles.
-(editors note: reference FIPP properly )
+(editors note: reference FIPP properly - ask Scott D )

 In addition to (ISO Principles - "Openness, transparency, notice") and Consent (ISO Principle 1 - "Consent and Choice") are fundamental privacy principles, addressed with this specification.
+(editors note: reference ISO principles properly  )

 # Status of this document